lakenen/view-school/exercises/11-viewer-methods/success.md

 Awesome!!!

-It's pretty easy to build your own controls for a viewer with the provided methods and events, but you can probably imagine a lot of other things you can do with the events a viewer.js instance emits!
+It's pretty easy to build your own controls for a viewer with the provided methods and events, but you can probably imagine a lot of other things you can do with the events a viewer.js instance emits.

 In the next exercise, we'll build a cool presentation-style viewer!